False accusations: Men and boys are presumed guilty

 - Abuse of men draws little sympathy or funding for services.

-- Emotional abuse against men
+- Emotional abuse of men

 - Is your girlfriend or wife a professional victim?